visionlabatuillinois/V1-salience-model-NSF-award-number-BCS1921735/README.md

 Put the files you want to analyze in the 'inpath' directory

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
-# 3. Open a terminal window and execute the following command
+# 3. Open a terminal window and execute the following command in the directory where the code is located
 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
 mpirun -np 2 python3 -u -m mpi4py.futures ./runfilters_contrast.py 2